AidanV25/Climate-Change-Whitepapers/README.md

 ### Climate Sensitivity
 -[Seeing the forest for the trees.pdf](https://github.com/user-attachments/files/22081374/Seeing.the.forest.for.the.trees.pdf) — Hansen & Kharecha, 2025
-  _Argues that equilibrium climate sensitivity is closer to 4.8°C for doubled CO₂, far higher than IPCC’s central estimate, due to underestimated cloud feedbacks._
+  _Argues that equilibrium climate sensitivity is closer to 4.8°C for doubled CO₂, far higher than IPCC’s central estimate, due to underestimated cloud feedbacks.
+Back when climate when cliamte modeling began, the estimate of 3.0°C with a +/- of 1.5°C was the estimate, but it came with a 50% confidence, which in scintific terms, is low.
+Through time, James Hansen, through empirical evidence and new calcualtions on the affects of mainly clouds(which give a higher solar reflectivity called albedo) and aerosols(which also give a reflective effect) has shown to be dampening the true effects of the increase of CO₂.
+This leads to the conclusion that we have been underestimating how much warming will occur due to a doubling of CO₂._

 ---